On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: [H4]^ 2+ Model: Analytic Solutions

-\paragraph{Persistently Real Solutions.} $P'\left(z, B\right) = 0$ admits four obvious solutions (labelled $\mathrm{1a}$--$\mathrm{d}$ in Table~\ref{tab:allsols}) which give rise to $\theta_{\alpha}$ and $\theta_{\beta}$ that are real and independent of the $B$ coefficients, so long as the functional forms of $P\left(\theta, B\right) = 0$ and $P'\left(z, B\right) = 0$, which are determined by the various intrinsic and extrinsic constraints under consideration (Tables~\ref{table:spatialintrinsicconstraints_h42+} and~\ref{tab:extrinsicconstraints}), remain unchanged.
-In other words, when the molecular symmetry of \ce{[H4]^{2+}} has been fixed and appropriate requirements for symmetry conservation have been imposed on the MOs, solutions $\mathrm{1a}$--$\mathrm{d}$ will always exist in the real domain of the coefficients, regardless of the \ce{H}---\ce{H} bond lengths, and must therefore always be locatable by conventional SCF HF methods.
-In fact, they are controlled entirely by the overlap integrals via the $\gamma$ and $\eta$ coefficients in Equation~\ref{eq:MOcoeffparams} while the core-Hamiltonian AO integrals and the two-electron integrals have no effects on them.
-In Figures~\ref{fig:pathway-a-energy} and~\ref{fig:pathway-b-energy}, the energies of these solutions are depicted by solid curves.
+\paragraph{Persistently Real Solutions.} $\bar{P}\left(\boldsymbol{z}; \boldsymbol{B}\right) = 0$ admits four obvious solutions (labeled $\mathrm{1a}$--$\mathrm{d}$ in Table~\ref{tab:allsols}) which give rise to $\theta_{\alpha}$ and $\theta_{\beta}$ that are real and independent of the $B$ coefficients, so long as the functional forms of $P\left(\boldsymbol{\theta}; \boldsymbol{B}\right) = 0$ and $\bar{P}\left(\boldsymbol{z}; \boldsymbol{B}\right) = 0$, which are determined by the various intrinsic and extrinsic constraints under consideration (Tables~\ref{table:spatialintrinsicconstraints_h42+} and~\ref{tab:extrinsicconstraints}), remain unchanged.
+In other words, when the molecular symmetry of \ce{[H4]^{2+}} has been fixed and appropriate requirements for symmetry conservation have been imposed on the \glspl*{acr:mo}, solutions $\mathrm{1a}$--$\mathrm{d}$ will always exist in the real domain of the coefficients, regardless of the \ce{H}---\ce{H} bond lengths, and must therefore always be locatable by conventional \gls*{acr:scf} \gls*{acr:hf} methods.
+In fact, they are controlled entirely by the \gls*{acr:ao}-overlap integrals via the $\gamma$ and $\eta$ coefficients in Equation~\ref{eq:MOcoeffparams} while the core-Hamiltonian and the two-electron \gls*{acr:ao} integrals have no effects on them.